SaintSkeeta/TDS.BuildExtensions.GitDeltaDeploy/src/_Nuget/readme.txt

 //TODO: CHECK THE FOLLOWING!!!

- *  If you're using the HedgehogDevelopment.TDS NuGet packages in your solution, the build will do an automatic copy of the SaintSkeeta.TDS.BuildExtensions.GitDeltaDeploy.dll to the HedgehogDevelopment.TDS package location for it to work.
+ * If you're building with GitDeltaDeploy turned on, on a machine with Sitecore TDS installed (developer machine or OnPrem build server) ensure you copy the packages/SaintSkeeta.TDS.BuildExtensions.GitDeltaDeploy.X.X.X/build/SaintSkeeta.TDS.BuildExtensions.GitDeltaDeploy.dll to your MSBuild Hedgehog directory (C:\Program Files (x86)\MSBuild\HedgehogDevelopment\SitecoreProject\v9.0).
- * If you're NOT using the HedgehogDevelopment.TDS NuGet packages, ensure you copy the packages/SaintSkeeta.TDS.BuildExtensions.GitDeltaDeploy.X.X.X/build/SaintSkeeta.TDS.BuildExtensions.GitDeltaDeploy.dll to your MSBuild Hedgehog directory (C:\Program Files (x86)\MSBuild\HedgehogDevelopment\SitecoreProject\v9.0).
+ * Read through the considerations for your build/deployment to ensure your setup is configured well. https://www.seanholmesby.com/gitdeltadeploy-installation-and-usage-considerations/

 Settings:-
 Add this setting to your TdsGlobal.config and/or TdsGlobal.config.user file for the appropriate Configurations, to enable and manage the GitDeltaDeploy.